NY-bred Tiz the Law wins barren Belmont Stakes

-NEW YORK (AP) — Tiz the Law won an unprecedented Belmont Stakes, claiming victory Saturday at the first race of a rejiggered Triple Crown schedule in front of eerily empty grandstands.
+Heavily favored Tiz the Law won an unprecedented Belmont, claiming victory Saturday at the first race of a rejiggered Triple Crown schedule that barred fans because of the coronavirus pandemic.

 The 3-year-old colt from upstate New York charged to the lead turning for home and now can set his sights on the Sept.
 5 Kentucky Derby and Oct.
 3 Preakness.
 All three legs of this year’s Triple Crown schedule were postponed due to the coronavirus pandemic.
 Belmont, usually the series capper, was initially scheduled for June 6.